cocos/cocos-docs/en/animation/animation-state.md

 Except `AnimationClip.WrapMode.Normal` and its counterpart `AnimationClip.WrapMode.Reverse` (which can be interpreted as a single loop), all other wrap modes perform an infinite loop.
 The infinite loop needs to be used in conjunction with `repeatCount` of `AnimationState` to achieve the effect, and the number of loops can be set and retrieved via the `repeatCount` field.

-When the animation wrap mode is.
+When the animation wrap mode is:
 - Single loop mode: `repeatCount` will be set to **1**.
 - Infinite loop mode: `repeatCount` will be set to `Number.Infinity`, i.e. infinite loop.